How to implement AI customer service

 Measuring success: two numbers

-Set baseline values before the build starts.
-Measure the same values four weeks after go-live.
+Two numbers tell you whether the implementation is working.
+First-reply time: how long from inquiry to a response reaching the customer.
+Booking or conversion rate: how many inquiries turn into the next step.
+Everything else is noise.
+Do not track AI accuracy in isolation and do not run team satisfaction surveys.
+Set baseline values before the build starts, then measure the same two values four weeks after go-live.
 If first-reply time has dropped and conversion has improved, the system is working.
-If only one has improved or neither has, find the constraint and fix it before building the next system.
+If only one moved or neither did, find the constraint and fix it before building the next system.

 Common mistakes that kill AI customer service implementations